How to Make a Rough Cut of Your Photo Portfolio

 1. When you have identified and marked the photos that aren’t up to scratch in whatever way works for you, remove them from the portfolio folder.
 In the example shown below, they have been identified in grey and will be moved to the Rejects folder.

 2. When you have completed the task, take a short break and get away from your computer.
 When you return, review those photos that you marked as rejects.
-Looking at them with fresh eyes sometimes gives you more perspective, and you may find that perhaps you removed a photo that you should use in your portfolio.
+Looking at them with fresh sometimes gives you more perspective, and you may find that perhaps you removed a photo that you should use in your portfolio.
 In that case, you would just move it back into the appropriate folder and remove any labels you have applied.

 Remove the Rejected PhotosRemove the Rejected PhotosRemove the Rejected Photos